 Take some time, a week or two isn’t too much, to really figure out when and where you’re most productive.
 If you can stare at the wall for an hour while you’re at your desk but rattle off the first draft of a chapter while watching movies surrounded by noisy friends, that tells you something about the space you need to write.

-Once you know how your brain responds to certain stimuli, what fires it up, what shuts it down, you can work on creating the kind of space that will consistently provide the atmosphere you need for
+Once you know how your brain responds to certain stimuli, what fires it up, and what shuts it down, you can work on creating the kind of space that will consistently provide the atmosphere you need for productive creation.

 And you may find you need two different spaces.
 One for the actual creative process of finding words, and another with a different atmosphere for editing.